Public Interest Scholars

 Candidates for the Public Interest Scholars Program must have a demonstrated interest and commitment to public interest legal work during and after law school.
 “Public interest” encompasses a broad range of practice areas and workplaces, but most often refers to work with a nonprofit, government agency, union, plaintiffs’ side firm, educational institution, community organization, or international NGO.

-To be considered, you must submit a “Why Berkeley Law” statement that expands upon your interest in Berkeley Law’s public interest offerings.
-Your “Why Berkeley Law” statement must be included with your initial application materials.
-Please be sure your application materials, such as your personal statement and resume, reflect your interest, experience, and commitment to the field.
+To apply, you must submit a one to two page essay addressing the following prompt: Knowing the challenges that can come with pursuing a public interest legal career, what drives you toward your goals, and how do you plan to make a meaningful impact with your legal degree?
+Your essay must be included with your initial application materials.
+Please be sure your other application materials, such as your personal statement and resume, reflect your interest, experience, and commitment to the field.

 Review and selection

-Every admitted student who applies for the program will be evaluated.
+Every admitted student who applies for the program by the deadline will be evaluated.
 We are looking for a strong commitment to public interest work pre-law school and a desire to continue in public interest work at Berkeley Law and beyond.
-Successful applicants not only show a commitment to public interest work, but also demonstrate leadership and initiative.
+Successful applicants demonstrate a commitment to public interest work, a strong likelihood of entering public service after graduation, and an orientation toward leadership and initiative.
 We are looking for people who will be able to leave their mark on Berkeley Law and have a positive impact on their community.

 Faculty mentor